davebiagioni/news-bias-classifier/docs/README.md

 ## Intro

-As an avid consumer of news articles, I'm fascinated by both the craft of journalism and the various ways in which personal, cultural and political biases can shine through even the most disciplined writing.
-Beyond entertainment, given the recent polarization of our political arena, understanding bias in the news has become a practical problem that challenges us (normal people who ain't haters) as we try to understand the truth about our world through the eyes and words of others.
+Neural networks have proven to be very good at natural language processing tasks ranging from identifying document sentiment to language translation to text summarization.
+As an avid consumer of news articles, where the personal, political and cultural biases of the publisher has become increasingly prevalent in recent months, I found myself asking recently:  "Can a neural network identify political bias?"
+As it turns out, the answer appears to be a qualified "yes", and in this post I'll describe how I came to this conclusion.

-In my work as a data scientist, trying (among other things) to grok the recent hype around deep learning, I quickly found myself asking the question:  "Can a neural network understand political bias?
-If so, in what way?
-And how well?"
-The short answer to the first questions seems to be "pretty well", and I'll devote the rest of this post trying to explaining the why, the what, and the how.
+For the impatient, here is the short story.
+I collected and labeled around 75k news articles using a script that ran in AWS for about 4 months.
+I then fed this data into a recurrent neural network (RNN) and trained the model to predict the probability of a given article being labeled "conservative" or "liberal".
+The results aren't bad, considerably better than any naive guessing strategy.
+Furthermore, the models predictions are remarkably good at domain-level classification, meaning on average a publication like the NYTimes is ranked at the liberal end of the spectrum while the Washingon Times is predicted to be highly conservative.
+What's particularly interesting about using an RNN for this task is that predictive scores can be attributed to specific points in the text, given us a mechanism to highlight specific words and phrases that model views as biased.

-For those not interested in technical details, feel free to skip to the [discussion](#Discussion) :)
+For those less interested in technical details, feel free to skip to the [discussion](#Discussion) :)

 ## Building a Dataset